Building a Scenario - Learning Path

 The Allocation Analysis tab displays employees and dimensions on rows and can display the dollar amounts, FTE counts, percentages, or hours by month depending on how the report criteria are set.

-You MUST choose an allocation and click Load for the allocations to display.
+You MUST choose an allocation from the dropdown View with Allocation and click Load for the allocations to display.

-• Employee - displays each employee, position, and the dimensions associated
+- Employee - Displays each employee, and the dimensions associated with each segment allocation.

-• Dimension - displays each combination of dimensions and the employees and positions allocation segments associated with each combination.
+- Dimension - Displays each combination of dimensions, and the employees and allocation segments associated with each combination.

-• Compensation Amount - annual and monthly compensation
+- Compensation Amount - Annual and monthly compensation amounts are displayed.

-• Percentage - annual compensation and percentage of total annually and per month
+- Percentage - Annual compensation and percentage of total annually and per month are displayed.

-• FTE - annual compensation and total FTEs annually and per month
+- FTE - Annual compensation and total FTEs annually and per month are displayed.

-• FTE & Monthly Hours - annual compensation, FTE and Hours annually and per month
+- FTE & Monthly Hours - Annual compensation, FTE and Hours annually and per month are displayed.

-• If statistical accounts are in use, they are not included in totals with GL accounts.
+Note: If statistical accounts are in use for any pay types, they are not included in totals with GL accounts.